-the heavens will be destroyed by fire, and the elements will be melted in great heat the elements where righteousness will dwell
+the heavens will be destroyed by fire, and the elements will be melted in great heat (ULT) the heavens...will perish.
+The elements will melt and burn up (UST)

 This can be stated in active form.
-AT: "God will destroy the heavens by fire, and he will melt the elements in great heat" (See: Active or Passive)
+Alternate translation: "God will destroy the heavens by fire, and he will melt the elements in great heat" (See: Active or Passive)